Paulmicha/common-web-tools/README.md

 CWT core provides some generic bash shell functions and scripts.
 It can generate a `Makefile` for chosen tasks.
 Most importantly, it organizes scripts around a set of conventions to implement in a **modular** way e.g. :

 - host-level dependencies installation / setup (provisioning required packets/apps/services)
+- get / generate services credentials
 - building / running / stopping / destroying project instances with variants per env. type - e.g. dev, test, live... (i.e. allowing each to have different services or settings)
-- get / generate services credentials
 - generate / (re)write local app settings
+- continuous (or on-demand) linting / watching / compiling of some project sources
+- host-level setup / removal of periodic task(s) execution (cron jobs)
+- automated tests
+- deployment
 - create / import / backup database
-- deployment
-- automated tests
 - remote 2-way sync
 - etc.

 ## HOW

-CWT "core" (i.e. this repo - as opposed to CWT *extensions*) provides a minimal base for abstracting usual tasks while allowing to complement, combine, replace or add specific operations **with or without** [existing tools](https://paulmicha.github.io/common-web-tools/about/tools-considerations.html).
+Provide some abstractions to complement, combine, replace or add specific operations.

-The organization of these scripts relies on file structure, naming conventions, and a few concepts :
+CWT heavily relies on **file structure**, **naming conventions**, and a few concepts :

 - **Globals** are the environment variables related to current project instance.
 They may be declared using the `global` function in files named `env.vars.sh` aggregated during initialization.
 - **Bootstrap** is the entry point of any task's execution.
 It deals with the inclusion of all the relevant scripts and loads global variables (e.g. host type, instance type, etc).
 - **Primitives** are fundamental values for CWT extension mecanisms.
 These are **subjects**, **actions**, and **extensions**.
-TODO insert here links to documentation.
 - **Hooks** are function calls mimicking events (optionally filtered by primitives), where "listening" entails creating some specific file(s) in certain path(s) corresponding to its arguments.
-TODO insert here links to documentation.

 ## WHY